 This is an individual assignment and is worth a total of 10 points.
+The written part (min 200 words and max min 500 words) is worth 5 points and the presentation (~ 4 min long) is worth 5 points.
 The presentation will be during class and you will need upload your presentation to the class Google Drive folder (it will be provided in Canvas) a day before your presentation.
 As soon as you take your picture and know your plant interaction, be sure to write your name, date, and the interaction that you will be presenting in the Google Drive to avoid repetitive presentations.
 In case of repetitive topics, the student who filled out the form first will present.
 The other student needs to take another picture about another plant interaction.
+If the interaction is not already listed in the Google drive: